makkahwi/makkahwi/README.md

 <!-- ### 🔭 I work with... -->

-This is Suhaib Ahmad, Jordan's lead [github public contributor](https://commits.top/jordan_public.html)
+This is Suhaib Ahmad, Senior Full-Stack Web Developer

   <a href="https://buymeacoffee.com/makkahwi" target="_blank">
   I'm more into tea, but if you're buying coffee, I'll drink